 Stephen Kellett is a CAT psychotherapist, supervisor and trainer.
 He leads the research team developing and evaluating a mobile app to enhance recognition and revision during CAT.
 The new app will be launched at this workshop.
 He has published widely in CAT research.

 Cal Nield is a CAT psychotherapist and supervisor who has been a ‘digital’ therapist since 2017.
 She holds the Diploma in Online Counselling and Psychotherapy from ACTO, the Academy for Online Therapy and Counselling.
 She hosts the Technology Assisted Supervision and Therapy (TAST) special interest group in ACAT and offers workshops and supervision in these methods.

 Jo Varela is a member of the team that developed the CAT App, and has written about this in the ACAT journal Reformulation in 2016.
 She uses mobile apps in CAT, and has adapted CAT to a number of contexts.
 These include work with young children, people with learning disability and systemic formulation in organisational development.

-Online Event: The training will be conducted using Zoom
+Online Event: The training was conducted using Zoom